 Put the Stakes on the ground

 The next step is to attach the corner of the tent with the stakes.
 You can hammer the stakes to dig the stakes inside the ground.
 Once you dig the stakes in the ground, connect the stakes with the tent clip.
-Be careful as do it because some stakes gets easing bend with the small push.
+Be careful as you do it because some stakes get easing bend with the small push.

 Attach the rain fly

-Some tents come with rain fly.
+Some tents come with a rain fly.
 If you have a rainfly, make sure to attach it.
 The rain fly gives an additional layer of protection in case if it rains or drizzles.
 So, make sure to attach the rain fly.
 If you are unaware of the procedure to set up the rainfly, you can always read the instructions and directions to easily and accurately set up a rainfly.

 Do This Before You Go

 The real struggle starts when you step out on the journey.
 But this “struggle” won’t seem too hard if you know beforehand the procedure to set up the tent.
 We know, setting up a tent is not as easy as it seems.
-So, before you venture out on your journey, make sure you do the following things that will make this arduous task into a simpler one.
+So, before you venture out on your journey, make sure you do the following things that will make this arduous task a simpler one.

 Read The User’s Manual